About Me:

 Hello!

 In addition to my current research role, I have 7+ years coding experience across various languages, including Python, Matlab, Javascript, React, and Rails.
-I also have a strong background in software development.
+I also have a strong background in project and software development.
 This includes co-founding a tech startup and freelancing as a full-stack developer prior to my time at UMD.

 When I’m not in the lab, you’ll typically find me out in the mountains rock climbing or exploring our wonderful world!